zhanhl316/negotiation-dialogue-survey/README.md

 This work designs a dialogue manager that infers and negotiates causal implicatures in the dialogues.
 For example, in this conversation,

 Mary: The chest is locked, the crown is inside

 Bill: Give me the crown

 Bill causally implicated: Unlock the chest

 The dialogue manager would infer that the chest should be unlocked first to give Bill the crown.

-This work seems to be unrelated to the negotiation we are referring to.
+So this work seems to be unrelated to the negotiation we are referring to.

 - **Getting to yes: Negotiating agreement without giving in.** [book]
 - **Reinforcement Learning of Argumentation Dialogue Policies in Negotiation** (INTERSPEECH 2011) [[paper](https://kgeorgila.github.io/publications/georgila_interspeech11.pdf)] (Tao)